 She wanted to get out.
 Needed to get out.

 “This conversation bores me, I’m leaving,” she thought that might do it, that that would stir some hint of passion from him, rouse some semblance of anger.
 But there was nothing.
 His cold, blue eyes and his sharp pale face remained wholly immobile, unfazed.

 Momentarily, Lynder inclined his head respectfully, sincerely, “Good’day, Ms. Campbell.”

 It took considerable willpower for Campbell to keep herself from running from the gala.
 The bastard had won, she thought to herself, and what was more infuriating was that she was fairly certain the battle was entirely constrained within the confines of her own mind.
 He had won today, but she vowed she’d never allow him the upper hand again.

 She scanned Darby’s column as soon as it was released.
 There was no mention of “Ariadne Campbell.”
-Ariadne cursed herself; I should have made a better impression.
+Ariadne cursed herself; I should have made a better impression on Darby and a worser impression on HIM.
 I should have… I should have…

 “Something on your mind, Ms. Campbell?
 You look worried.”